quickapps/docs/eng/developers/field-api.md

 		    -	...
         -	other_mode:
             -	...
+-	FieldData (array): Array containing field data related to Entity record. e.g.: The `first_name` of an especific User.
+    -	id (int): Storage ID
+    -	data: (mixed): The data. e.g.: The string "John" for User's `first_name`

 As you may notice, an instance is basically an entry of the `fields` table.
+It also contains the special key `FieldData`, here is where Fields should fetch the storage data for an especific Entity record.

 Field Names